-- Prefer to drive?
-No problem, just be sure to rent a car in advance to avoid last-minute issues.
+- Be sure to rent a car in advance to avoid last-minute issues.

 - We use and recommend Booking.com to reserve accommodations in and around France.
 For instance, you can read our guide to the best areas to stay in Paris.